onlineconf/onlineconf/README.md

 `/onlineconf/ephemeral-ip` contains a list of networks where IP addresses are assigned dynamically and are valid only during a service lifetime (in Kubernetes cluster, for example).
 Reverse DNS query and monitoring are skipped for these networks.

+### /onlineconf/ui/avatar

+`/onlineconf/ui/avatar` contains a configuration of avatars displayed in the OnlineConf UI in JSON or YAML format with the following schema:
+* `uri` - an avatar URI base, `/` and a username will be appended to it to form a URI;
+* `domain` - a domain users belongs to, if present then it will be appended to usernames after `@`;
+* `gravatar` - if true then a username will be hashed using MD5 before appending to a base URI;
+* `rename` - `map[string]string`, a dictionary of replacements of usernames to use in avatar URIs;
+* `link` - a configuration object of a link to a user profile:
+  * `uri` - a user profile URI base, `/` and a username will be appended to it to form a URI;
+  * `rename` - `map[string]string`, a dictionary of replacements of usernames to use in user profile URIs;

+Symlinks in this parameter are intentionally not supported.
+Only JSON and YAML types are allowed.
+A value of the parameter will be implicitly readable by all users through `/ui-config` API method.

 ## Reading a configuration from an application

 Several languages already have libraries to work with configuration files: [Go](https://github.com/onlineconf/onlineconf-go), [Swift](https://github.com/onlineconf/onlineconf-swift), [Perl](https://github.com/onlineconf/onlineconf-perl), [Python](https://github.com/onlineconf/onlineconf-python) and [Node.js](https://github.com/onlineconf/onlineconf-nodejs).